azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nesting.md

 For bonus points, feel free to incorporate complex parameter objects and/or variable objects for the t-shirt sizes.

+## Submitting

+You won't be able to submit that nested templates with --template-file switch.
+You have to use the --template-uri switch as otherwise the uri() function will fail validation.
+You can either push the files up to a GitHub repo (or somewhere else where they are accessible of http/https), or you can hardcode the vmUri to `"https://raw.githubusercontent.com/richeney/arm/master/lab7/vm.json"`.

 ## Final files

-There are many ways of completing that lab, so if you got it to work then it's all good.
+There are a few ways of completing that lab, so if you got it to work then well done.
 If you want to see my files then here you go:

 ###### Lab 7 Files